MetExplore/dexom-python/docs/readme.rst

   the ``-c`` argument.
 | This script assumes that you have cloned the ``dexom-python`` project
-  on the cluster, which contains the ``dexom_python`` folder and the ``recon2v2`` folder in the same directory.
+  on the cluster, which contains the ``dexom_python`` folder and the ``example_data`` folder in the same directory.
 | Note that this step creates a file called
   “recon2v2_reactions_shuffled.csv”, which shows the order in which rxn-enum will call the reactions from the model.

 ::

-   python dexom_python/enum_functions/enumeration -m recon2v2/recon2v2_corrected.json -r recon2v2/pval_0-01_reactionweights.csv -p recon2v2/imat_solution.csv -o recon2v2/ -n 100 -i 100 -c /home/mstingl/save/CPLEX_Studio1210/cplex/python/3.7/x86-64_linux
+   python dexom_python/enum_functions/enumeration -m example_data/recon2v2_corrected.json -r example_data/pval_0-01_reactionweights.csv -p example_data/imat_solution.csv -o example_data/ -n 100 -i 100 -c /home/mstingl/save/CPLEX_Studio1210/cplex/python/3.7/x86-64_linux

 | Then, submit the job to the slurm cluster.
 | Note that if you created the files on a Windows pc, you must use the